 Nobody wants to be in a position where they owe more than they can afford.
-However, unexpected obstacles inevitably arise more often then we’d like.
-Whether it’s unanticipated medical issues and related expenses or a sudden death in the family, the moral of the story remains the same: life happens, and it can very quickly become financially overwhelming.
+However, unexpected obstacles can arise more often than we’d like.
+Whether it’s unanticipated medical issues and related expenses or a sudden emergency in the family, the moral of the story remains the same: life happens, and it can very quickly become financially overwhelming.

 When there’s an emergency expense and you don’t have the resources to take care of it, you need to start looking for options.
 For some, that might be a cash advance on a credit card.
 For others, it might involve going to a relative or friend to borrow cash.

-The next place to turn for many is Google, where a quick search of “cash loan” immediately generates literally hundreds of different online direct lenders, many of them offering things like payday loans and others offering different types of online installment loans.
+The next place to turn for many is Google, where a quick search of “cash loans” or “cash advance loans” immediately generates results for literally hundreds of different online direct lenders and other loan services, many of them offering things like payday loans online or different types of online installment loans, or both!

-With so many alternatives available, it may be difficult to navigate the options and determine what kind of loan makes sense for you.
-Equally important, once you decide what type of loan is suitable, you need to figure out which lender you should turn to.
+With so many alternatives out there, it may be difficult to navigate the options and determine what kind of loan makes sense for you.
+Equally important, once you decide what type of loan is suitable, you need to figure out which financial institution you should turn to.
 Below are examples of some options available, as well as some tips on what to look for in choosing a lender that is right for you.

 Payday loans are short-term loans that you pay back with your next paycheck.
-They consist of a relatively small amount of money, usually $500 or less, lent to a person looking for immediate access to some extra cash.
-A payday loan typically charges a high rate of interest, with terms that require repayment on your next pay date, and sometimes with the repayment deducted directly from your next paycheck.
+They consist of a relatively small amount of money, lent to a person looking for immediate access to some extra cash.
+A payday loan typically charges a high rate of interest, with terms that require repayment on your next pay date.

-They are a simple and convenient way to access the extra money you need when you are in a financial bind if you don’t have funds available currently but can’t wait for your next paycheck.
+They can be used to access the extra money you need when you are in a financial bind if you don’t have funds available currently but can’t wait for your next paycheck.

-A payday loan can be acquired at a retail store or directly online.
-For many lenders, you meet most eligibility criteria for a payday loan if you have a physical address, a job and a bank account.
-It’s really that simple.
-One of the benefits of a payday loan is that it is not tied to any of your assets, it’s simply an immediate loan that can help you to get out of a bind.
+You can apply for payday loans online or at a storefront lender.
+For some lenders, you may meet most eligibility criteria for a payday loan if you have a physical address, a source of income and a bank account.
+One important factor to note of a payday loan, assuming it’s unsecured, is that it’s not tied to any of your assets, it’s simply a loan that can help you to get out of a bind.

-If you do not want to commute to a physical retail store, or if there isn’t a store nearby, then online payday loans are a great option for you.
+If you don’t want to commute to a physical store, or if there isn’t a store nearby, then online payday loans may be the more convenient option.